 Then start using it!
 Here is a blinking LED example:

 import time while True: arduino.digital_write(13, HIGH) time.sleep(1) arduino.digital_write(13, LOW) time.sleep(1)

+This creates an LED object and registers it to the arduino against pin 13.
 When binding, the code automatically takes care of checking compatibility, raising an error if there is a problem.
 For example, if you are trying to connect a component that requires a PWM pin to a non-PWM pin, you will get a helpful message.

-Once the LED has been bound to the Arduino, you can re-write the blink example as:
+You can re-write the blink example as:

 while True: led.toggle() time.sleep(1)